CoderDojoTC/micropython/docs/intro/04-motor.md

 # Driving a Motor with the Pico

 The Pico has 26 general purpose input and output pins.
 However, each pin's power is designed to digitally communicate with other devices and has a limited current capacity of around 17 milliamps according to the [Raspberry Pi Pico Datasheet Table 5](https://github.com/raspberrypi/documentation/blob/master/hardware/computemodule/datasheets/rpi_DATA_CM_2p0.pdf).
+17 milliamps is fine for lighting up an LED.
+However, motors require much more power.
+17 milliamps is not enough current to drive even small motors.
+Even our small DC hobby motors we use with our robots require around 200 milliamps.

+But don't worry!
+We have two ways around this problem.

+1. The first option is to use a simple transistor as a "switch" that will use our low-power digital signal to control its on-and-off settings.
-The solution is to either use the digital output signal to turn on and off a switch such as a transistor of to use a motor driver chip such as an L293D chip.
+2. The second option is to use a full motor driver chip such as an L293D chip.
+This chip takes the same PWM signal we learned about in our [Fade In and Out Lab](04-fade-in-and-out.md).

 ## Basic Transistor Circuit